Dyskeratosis Congenita in Children

-What are the complications of dyskeratosis congenita in a child?
+What are possible complications of dyskeratosis congenita in a child?

 There are many serious complications including:

-- Myelodysplastic syndrome, a condition in which young blood cells show abnormal growth.
+- Myelodysplastic syndrome, a condition where young blood cells show abnormal growth.
 This often leads to bone marrow failure.

 - Bone marrow failure (aplastic anemia)